 For more than two decades, Greg Varga has focused his practice on representing insurance companies nationally in complex insurance coverage litigation, in lawsuits seeking punitive damages and other extracontractual remedies, and in other corporate litigation.
+Greg is chair of Robinson+Cole's Insurance + Reinsurance Group.

 Insurance Coverage Litigation